-To succeed in sales, you need to be able to work well with people and have good communication skills.
+To succeed in sales, you need to work well with people and have good communication skills.
 For example, there are many ways that you can build rapport on a call or research your customers for them to be loyal for the long term.

 13) Active Listening

-In order to listen actively, you need to be focused and ask follow-up questions.
-This will allow you to not only understand your customer’s needs but also build rapport with them.
+To listen actively, you need to be focused and ask follow-up questions.
+This will allow you to understand your customer’s needs and build rapport with them.

 14) Conflict Management and Resolution

-Salespeople must learn how to handle conflicts and objections in the workplace, including complaints from clients or co-workers.
-High-performing sales professionals are able to use these incidents as an opportunity for converting new leads by demonstrating a workable solution.
+Salespeople must learn how to handle conflicts and objections in the workplace, including complaints from clients or coworkers.
+High-performing sales professionals can use these incidents as an opportunity for converting new leads by demonstrating a workable solution.

 15) Sales Presentations & Sales Demos

-There are many different types of presentation software out there, but one thing is for sure: if you want to be successful in sales, it’s important that you know how to use the technology.
-If your audience sees a clear mastery over what they’re talking about and can build trust around their brand by delivering an engaging demo, then you’ve found yourself some excellent prospects.
+There are many different types of presentation software out there, but one thing is for sure: if you want to be successful in sales, it’s essential that you know how to use the technology.
+If your audience sees an apparent mastery over what they’re talking about and can build trust around their brand by delivering an engaging demo, then you’ve found yourself some excellent prospects.

 16) Social Media & Social Selling

-With social media now being a major part of digital life, many companies have been employing people to oversee their online presence.
-This person does not need to be as technical as the specialists but they do need some knowledge on how it works.
+With social media now being a significant part of digital life, many companies have employed people to oversee their online presence.
+This person does not need to be as technical as the specialists, but they do need some knowledge on how it works.
 For B2B sellers, knowing best practices and tricks for engaging prospects will help boost lead generation and conversion efforts.